-For DPP courses in Applied Sciences, Engineering and Info-Communications Technology, in addition to the qualifying GPAs, students are required to offer and pass a Math elective at ITE to be eligible to articulate into polytechnic courses under DPP.
+\For Higher Nitec courses in Applied Sciences, Engineering and Info-Communications Technology, in addition to the qualifying GPAs, students are required to offer and pass a Math elective at ITE to be eligible to articulate into polytechnic courses.

-Students need to refer to the aggregate scores in the JIE booklet for their interested DPP courses.
-To note that accepted students of all the DPP courses are in the aggregate score range of 8 to 14.
+\Students should refer to aggregate scores in JIE booklet for interested courses.
+Previously, students accepted to 2-Year Higher Nitec courses aggregate score range from 8 to 14.